-69. This clause provides that the Tribunal's powers whilst sitting in Australia will be such powers as are prescribed by regulations.
+73. This clause provides that a Tribunal's powers whilst sitting in Australia will be such powers as are prescribed by regulations in respect of the Tribunal.
 The clause recognises that such matters will be the subject of separate agreements between the Commonwealth and the Tribunal.
 The clause provides that the regulations implementing such agreements may apply, adopt or incorporate, with or without modification, the rules of procedure and evidence adopted under Article 15 of the Statute of the Tribunal.